 Office of Early Learning (OEL)

-The Office of Early Learning (OEL) is charged with supporting ED's Early Learning Initiative with the goal of improving the health, social-emotional, and cognitive outcomes for children from birth through third grade, and jointly administers the RTT-ELC and PDG programs with HHS.
+The Office of Early Learning (OEL) is charged with supporting ED's Early Learning Initiative with the goal of improving the health, social-emotional, and cognitive outcomes for children from birth through third grade.

 The U.S. Department of Agriculture, Child and Adult Care Food Program (CACFP) provides aid to child and adult care institutions and family or group day care homes for the provision of nutritious foods that contribute to the wellness, healthy growth, and development of young children, and the health and wellness of older adults and chronically impaired disabled persons.